Royals vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .556 with three doubles, two walks and seven RBI.
+- Arraez hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is batting .579 with four doubles, a walk and nine RBI.

 Arraez Recent Games